firebluetom/ember1/README.md

 An unsuccessful attempt was made to add Tailwind, didn't want to spent much time on it so stuck to basic CSS.

+## Components

+The application has an index route that loads the data async and passes it to the

 ### Running Tests

 - `npm run test`